 I’m still out on leave, but I’ll be back soon.
 Enjoy this post about small communities . . .

 Over 70% of US airports with commercial air service are served exclusively by regional airlines.
-And almost all of those airports reside in or next … Read the post
+And almost all of those airports reside in or next to small or midsize communities. … Read the post

 You cheeseheads may still be hurting from your second Favre-related beatdown this year, but you can rejoice that you now have yet another airline coming to town.
 SkyWest (yes, the regional airline) will begin flying for AirTran in Milwaukee.

-It’s very clear that this is … Read the post
+It’s very clear that this is happening because of the AirTran … Read the post

 Awhile ago, the discussion came up about how much more I would be willing to pay to fly out of Long Beach than out of LAX.
 For this trip to Jackson Hole, the answer was roughly $60 per person.
 For $441.40 per person, we were able to get excellently-timed flights … Read the post